13 Jul Interior vs Exterior Radon Mitigation Systems

 If you live in a townhome, apartment, or condominium complex, it could be more difficult to get a radon mitigation system installed.
 We wrote earlier about an instance where a Stapleton resident was denied permission to install a radon mitigation system by her Homeowner’s Association.
 Regardless of which radon mitigation system you choose to install, you’ll have to jump through some hoops to get approval and to make sure everything is completed up to code.

-If you think you’re home or office might have high levels of radon give us a call today for a free test.
 We offer radon mitigation in Longmont, radon mitigation in Denver, radon removal in fort collins and many more places.